PatrickOBoyle/rgbcolourgen/README.md

 # rgbcolourgen
-A simple JavaScript program to create a random RGB value
+A simple JavaScript program to create a random RGB value, and display the result in a square block.

-To Add:

-Block to display the generated colour.